Vincentvtt/tiny-wallst/README.md

 Built in NPM v7.20.0 and Node v.14.16.0

 To run app:
-1. Open 2 terminals (1 for web, 1 for server)
+1. Open 2 terminals (1 for server, 1 for web)
 2. In the first terminal:
 ```
 cd tiny-wallst-server